 33rd President (April 12, 1945 – January 20, 1953)

-Fifty years before Bill Clinton played saxophone on the Arsenio Hall Show, Harry Truman became the first presidents to have his musicianship associated with his public persona, thanks to this historic photo op with Lauren Bacall.
+Fifty years before Bill Clinton played saxophone on the Arsenio Hall Show, Harry Truman became the first president to have his musicianship associated with his public persona, thanks to this historic photo op with Lauren Bacall.
 But, as always, there’s more to the story.
-From an early age, Truman was a serious about the piano, waking up as early as 5 in the morning to squeeze in some practice before school.
+From an early age, Truman was serious about the piano, waking up as early as 5 in the morning to squeeze in some practice before school.
 He seemed to be on track to becoming a concert pianist, but he suddenly stopped taking lessons at 15, believing he wasn’t good enough.
 As he quipped later on, “My choice early in life was either to be a piano-player in a whorehouse, or a politician.
 And to tell the truth, there’s hardly any difference.”
 However, his love of the piano sustained him for the rest of his life, with some of his favorite compositions being Chopin’s A-Flat Waltz, Opus 42, Mozart’s Piano Sonata in A-Major, Beethoven’s Piano Concert No. 4 in G, and Johann Strauss’s Blue Danube Waltz.
 He also was also fond of Debussy and Gershwin.

 37th President (January 20, 1969 – August 9, 1974)